What is an Unregulated Collective Investment Scheme?

 However whilst the marketing of UCIS’ to the general public is banned, there is nothing to prevent an unsophisticated investor from investing in a UCIS on their own volition.
 In addition the rules concerning who a UCIS can be marketed to has “grey areas” which can lead to them being promoted to unsuitable investors.

-Once contact is made then the salesman will seek to convince the investor to invest as soon as possible and will advise them to invest all of their money into the investment, including if relevant their Self Invested Personal Pension (SIPP).
-They will advise the investor that traditional investments will simply not offer the same rate of return as the one which the salesman believes will make everyone rich and coincidentally is the one being offered by the salesman.
+Once contact is made, the salesman will seek to convince the investor to invest as soon as possible and will advise them to invest all of their money into the investment, including, if relevant, their Self Invested Personal Pension (SIPP).
+They will advise the investor that traditional investments will simply not offer the same rate of return as the one which the salesman believes will make everyone rich, and coincidentally, is the one being offered by the salesman.
 You will note from the list of commonly known UCIS’, the asset that is being sold will often be one which can offer comfort to the investor due to common beliefs around that asset e.g. everyone believes that gold will always increase in value and many people have advised them that Emu farming is lucrative.
 This assists the salesman in making a sale.